kansil/ProFAB/README.md

                position.

 - **isUser**: type = bool, default = False, If True, user data path must be defined in file else ProFAB data will be used if data names are introduced correctly.
-If ***label*** = False, names of files should describe label.
+While *isFasta* = True, this parameter cannot be True at the same time.
+If *label* = False, names of files should describe label.
 As an example, content of input file "sample_inputs.txt" should be like that:

                     directory_to_file/positive_data.txt
                     directory_to_file/negative_data.txt